grandinetech/grandine/readme.md

 ```

 The secret should be placed in `$HOME/.grandine/secrets` file if the same secret is used for all the keys.
-Otherwise, for every keystore file in `$HOME/.grandine/validator_keys` there should be a corresponding file in the `$HOME/.grandine/secrets` directory with the secret named the same as the corresponding keystore file except the extension should be `.txt` instead of `.json`.
+Otherwise, for every keystore file in `$HOME/.grandine/validator_keys` there should be a corresponding file in the `$HOME/.grandine/secrets` directory with the secret file named the same as the corresponding keystore file except the extension should be `.txt` instead of `.json`.

+For any sensitive keys it's a must to use a [remote signer](#remote-signer).

+## Remote Signer

+Grandine supports [Web3Signer](https://github.com/ConsenSys/web3signer) remote signer.
+Multiple remote signer URLs can be passed via `--web3signer-api-urls` parameter.
+Grandine first loads keys it finds in the directory specified by `--keystore-dir` parameter and then from the remote signers specified via the `--web3signer-api-urls` parameter.
+Only the first unique validator key will be loaded so the order is important if the same key appears in multiple sources.
+Keys from the remote signers are refreshed every epoch.
+Grandine runs internal slashing protection for validators specified via `--web3signer-api-urls` too.

 ## Slasher